pafable/k8s-platform/packer/proxmox/README.md

 - Upload contents of `auto-ks` to a http server.

 ## Create a Vars File
-Create a `roc-vars.pkr.hcl` for Rocky Linux and `orc-vars.pkr.hcl` for Oracle Linux in the rh (Red Hat based distros) folder.
-File and write in entries for proxmox user and password and ssh user and pass if required.
+Create a `ubu-vars.pkr.hcl` for Ubuntu, `roc-vars.pkr.hcl` for Rocky and `orc-vars.pkr.hcl` for Oracle in the linux folder.
+Write in entries for proxmox user and password and ssh user and pass if required.

 example vars.pkr.hcl
 ```